Chapter 14:

 Part 1

-The meeting energy slowly petered out, and all involved gradually returned to their desks, escaping a clearly growing animosity.
-Silently perusing documents on his walk back to his office, the replacement C.O.O. was transfixed on the meeting’s notes.
-So deep in thought was Vernon that he neglected to close the door behind him, or notice Amala following him the entire way.
+Clearly growing animosity aside, the meeting energy slowly petered out.
+All involved gradually returned to their desks, escaping any potential arguments.
+Silently perusing documents on the walk back to his office, the replacement C.O.O. eyes were transfixed on meeting notes.
+So deep in thought was Vernon that he neglected to close the door behind him or notice Amala following behind.
 “Dorian will likely be on his way here.”

 “Did I hear my name mentioned?
 Hope it was something good!”
 With an unending air of smugness, he slid a seat over and plopped down right in front of Vernon’s desk.

 “Dorian…what can I help you with?”
-It was obvious, no matter how many negative signals were sent; Dorian’s stubbornness would drown them out.
+No matter how many negative signals were sent; Dorian’s stubbornness would drown them out.

 Amala noted an unusual twitch in Vernon’s brow, though it only lasted a split second.
 “The operations center will be finished today.
 Don’t worry.”